10.9. typped.lexer¶

 Move the current token back in the token stream.
 This method is similar to methods commonly called

-but it assumes that there have been no modifications, additions, or deletions to the token definitions.
+push_back.
+It is similar togo_backexcept that tokens are not rescanned.
+The current position in the token buffer is just moved back.
+This is more efficient thango_backbut it assumes that there have been no modifications, additions, or deletions to the token definitions.
 If the parser is guaranteed to be static with respect to the defined tokens then this is the routine to use.
-Otherwise, usego_back
+Otherwise, usego_back.The optional parameter

-is the number of tokens to move back.
+num_toksis the number of tokens to move back.
 Negative numbers move forward, consuming more tokens if necessary.
-Moving forward will always stop before consuming a second end-token (which would raiseStopIteration
+Moving forward will always stop before consuming a second end-token (which would raiseStopIterationif done innext).

 -

-.
-This operation is different from the usual pushback operations because the program text will be re-scanned for the current token and later tokens (rather than simply backing up to already-scanned tokens and saving the most-recent as lookahead tokens, like withmove_back
+num_tokstokens.
+The callgo_back(n)will undo the effects of the lastncalls tonext.
+This operation is different from the usual pushback operations because the program text will be re-scanned for the current token and later tokens (rather than simply backing up to already-scanned tokens and saving the most-recent as lookahead tokens, like withmove_back).Going back one with

 Negative numbers of tokens can be specified.
 When